Plant-based Lifestyle Intervention for Diabetes

 The trial does not specify if you need to stop taking your current medications.
 However, participants in the standard care group will continue their usual diabetes care, which suggests they may stay on their current medications.

-What data supports the effectiveness of the plant-based lifestyle intervention treatment for diabetes?
+What evidence suggests that this plant-based lifestyle intervention might be an effective treatment for diabetes?

 Dr. Laura Chiavaroli, MSc, PhD